 See the May 2016 New Hampshire Business Review profile of Peter Paul at this link.

 A close friend and confidante of John Gilbert Winant, late New Hampshire Governor and US Ambassador to England during World War II, Lawrence Whittemore gave a profile of his late friend before the NH Legislature at dedication ceremonies of the Winant portrait in the House Chamber, July 25, 1951.

 On his swing through New Hampshire in June 1955, President Eisenhower was an overnight guest of Laurence Whittemore, right, at Whittemore's fishing camp on Lake Parmachenee, on the Maine border.
 Also shown is White House Chief of Staff and former NH Governor Sherman Adams

 Dean Dexter is a former Belknap County Commissioner and state representative from Laconia.
 David L. Gosselin is a Wolfeboro native who grew up in North Conway.
 He formerly served as Republican State Chairman and as a state representative.
 At the time of its consideration, Gosselin attempted to convince members of the the University of New Hampshire Board of Trustees to not rename the Whittemore School.

-David L. Gosselin with friend, syndicated columnist Bob Novak, Bridges House, Concord, NH, April 2001.
+David L. Gosselin with friend, the late syndicated columnist Bob Novak, Bridges House, Concord, NH, April 2001.
 The occasion was a reception for Author James J. Kiepper upon the release his biography of US Senator Styles Bridges, a project Lawrence Whittemore helped underwrite.

 Posted September 7, 2008